- Why use literacy games?

 - Word Fish

-- Oops!
+- Opps!
 Sticks

 Literacy is about reading and writing, two of the most crucial skills your child needs to succeed!
 The sooner kids learn to read, the sooner they can read to learn.
 Learning to read, write and handle words should be fun because it opens up so many different worlds for your kids.
 Making reading and writing an enjoyable activity encourages them to put energy into practicing and perfecting their abilities.
-So, how can you make literacy entertaining for your kids?
+So, how can you make literacy entertaining for your little ones?

 Why use literacy games? 🎲

 Literacy games are a fun and effective way to help your child improve their literacy skills without them even realizing they’re learning.
 Literacy games for kids can engage them thoroughly and inspire them to use reading and writing skills in creative and exciting ways.
-Literacy games can be played alone, with mom and dad, or with siblings and friends.
+Literacy games can be played alone, with Mum and Dad, or with siblings and friends.
 If your kid is the competitive type, so much the better!

 Fun reading games can focus on essential everyday words, words they need to learn for school, or interesting new words to enrich their existing vocabulary.